EWS Labs, Printing, EWS Printing

 EWS printing uses Illini Cash, the campus-wide reloadable balance system that is attached to your I-Card.
 You may purchase Illini Cash from the PaperCut printing system at https://papercut.ics.illinois.edu.
 Illini Cash can be used within all computer labs across campus that participate in the Illini Cash system; for example, Engineering EWS labs and Housing/Technology Services ICS labs.

 Engineering IT strives to provide reliable and error-free printing services.
 However, we realize that some printing problems are unavoidable.
 Engineering IT will refund print jobs in cases where the job did not print correctly due to our error; for example, streams due to low toner or printers that are out of paper.
-Engineering IT will not refund print jobs due to user error; for example, printing the wrong document or printing to the incorrect printer.
+Engineering IT will not refund print jobs due to user error; for example, printing the wrong document , printing to the incorrect printer , or garbled output from printing a .pdf file in the browser.

 Requesting a Refund